Te Aho o Te Kura Pounamu Early Childhood Teachers' Collective Agreement

 2.1.3 Appointment criteria:

-- Attention is drawn to the State Sector Act 1988 insofar as it provides that the person best suited to the position shall be appointed.
+- Attention is drawn to the Education and Training Act 2020 insofar as it provides that the person best suited to the position shall be appointed.
 In applying that provision the employer will have regard to the experience, qualifications and abilities relevant to the position and such other relevant matters as it determines.

 - Employers are required to make available to all applicants on request details of the duties to be carried out and the criteria being adhered to in making that appointment.